data-integrations/wrangler/docs/directives/set-columns.md

 ## Common Mistakes

-When using the `set columns` directive, the number of fields in the record should be same as number of column names in the `set columns` directive.
+When using the SET COLUMNS directive, the number of fields in the record should be same as number of column names in the SET COLUMNS directive.
 If they are not, then this directive will partially name the record fields.

 The names of the columns are in a single option, separated by commas.
 Separating by spaces will set only the name of the first column.